 - Place a seaweed paper on top of the wrapped sushi mat.

-- Add about a cup of seasoned sushi rice to the seaweed paper and spread the rice evenly leaving about 1/4 to 1/3 of the seaweed paper empty on top.
+- Add about a cup of seasoned sushi rice to the seaweed paper and spread the rice evenly leaving about an inch of the seaweed paper on top.

 - If you are using the seaweed flakes as I did in the picture, sprinkle the flakes on top of the rice.
 Gently press the flakes into the rice.

 - Grab the top part of the seaweed paper and carefully flip it towards you.
 Now you should be seeing seaweed paper only.
 Not the rice.
 If you flip the bottom part of the seaweed, you shouldn’t see the rice.

 - Near the bottom part of the seaweed paper, add the cucumber and avocado.
 If you want extra crunch and little heat (once the seed is removed, the jalapeno shouldn’t be that spicy), add the jalapeno.

 - Grabbing the bottom part of the seaweed paper, roll it over the ingredients, and carefully roll them using the sushi mat.
 The plastic saran wrap will prevent your rice from sticking to the mat.
 Take your time rolling the sushi.

 - Once you are done rolling the roll, place the roll on the dish, seam side down.

 - Continue to make the rest of the rolls.